LFalch/velox/README.md

 project had been more or less abandoned.

-The game uses my game engine [korome](https://github.com/LFalch/korome) (which was in fact also written in Java orignally).
+The game uses my game engine [korome](https://github.com/LFalch/korome) (which was in fact also written in Java originally).

 ## Idea